Layr-Labs/eigenlayer-contracts/docs/core/StrategyManager.md

 * `mapping(address => IStrategy[]) public stakerStrategyList`: Maintains a list of the strategies a Staker holds a nonzero number of shares in.
     * Updated as needed when Stakers deposit and withdraw: if a Staker has a zero balance in a Strategy, it is removed from the list.
 Likewise, if a Staker deposits into a Strategy and did not previously have a balance, it is added to the list.
 * `mapping(IStrategy => bool) public strategyIsWhitelistedForDeposit`: The `strategyWhitelister` is (as of M2) a permissioned role that can be changed by the contract owner.
 The `strategyWhitelister` has currently whitelisted 3 `StrategyBaseTVLLimits` contracts in this mapping, one for each supported LST.
-* `mapping(IStrategy => bool) public creditTransfersDisabled`: The `strategyWhitelister` can disable third party transfers for a given strategy.
-This means that if `creditTransfersDisabled[strategy] == true`, then you cannot deposit on behalf of another Staker and award them shares.
+* `mapping(IStrategy => bool) public thirdPartyTransfersForbidden`: The `strategyWhitelister` can disable third party transfers for a given strategy.
+This means that if `thirdPartyTransfersForbidden[strategy] == true`, then you cannot deposit on behalf of another Staker and award them shares.
 You also cannot withraw shares on behalf of another Staker.  (see [`DelegationManager.queueWithdrawals`](./DelegationManager#queueWithdrawals.md))

 #### Helpful definitions